jakubsob/jakubsob.github.io/src/content/blog/testing-components-with-shinytest2/index.md

 This approach is a bit tricky to maintain, as there are a lot of things rendered on the page.

-**To other approach is to run a small Shiny app with only the tested component.**
+**The other approach is to run a small Shiny app with only the tested component.**

 ## Running components in isolation